Policy & Advocacy

 AfP leads, supports, and empowers peacebuilders to drive conflict prevention as a leading foreign policy issue.

 AfP educates and advocates to members of Congress on behalf of our members.
 We give input at every point in the legislative process, from asking formal questions at congressional hearings on global conflict to holding meetings with congressional offices on national security decisions and peacebuilding funds.

 We are supporting the Global Fragility and Violence Reduction Act of 2018.

 AfP provides coordination and leadership around global and regional peacebuilding advocacy.
-We consistently engage with international networks like GPPAC and European alliances like EPLO.
-Working with diverse partners to present a powerful, unified peacebuilding voice on global policy issues and to connect local citizens to policy leaders is a cornerstone of our work.
+We consistently engage with international networks like the Global Partnership for the Prevention of Armed Conflict and European alliances like the European Peacebuilding Liaison Office.
+We work with diverse partners to present a powerful, unified peacebuilding voice on global policy issues and to connect local citizens to policy leaders.

 If you have any comments or questions regarding AfP’s Policy & Advocacy work, please contact Liz Hume at email@example.com